loonloon/Cryptography/README.md

 <b>Intel Software Guard Extensions (Intel SGX) </b><br />
 https://software.intel.com/sgx/code-samples

+<b>Hashing Algorithm</b><br />
+Cryptographic hashing, or more commonly referred to as “hashing” takes an input (or message) and produces an output (called a digest) with a fixed number of alphanumeric characters.

+For example, every time you input the word “Fox” into a hash function it produces the same digest.
+This process is deterministic because the output is the same every single time.
+Hashing is known as a “one-way cryptographic function.”
+This means that given any random digest, there is no feasible way to figure out the input.
+If we were only given the hashed digest of “Fox” it would be almost impossible to determine that the input was “Fox.”
+You would have to randomly try different inputs until coming across the correct digest.

 <b>On-Chain vs Off-Chain transactions</b>
 1. On-Chain: transactions reflected on the public ledger, visible to all participants on the blockchain network.
 2. Off-Chain: transactions that aren't processed on the main chain (usually achieved through state channels).